MoMEMta/Tutorials/README.md

 ```

 The following options are available when configuring the build (when running `cmake ..`):
-- `-DMOMEMTA_INCLUDE_DIR=(path)`: Path to the `include` directory of your installation of MoMEMta.
-Use this if your version of MoMEMta was installed locally and not in your system directories
-- `-DMOMEMTA_LIBRARY=(path)`: Path to the shared library `libmomemta.so` of your installation of MoMEMta.
-Use this if your version of MoMEMta was installed locally and not in your system directories
+- `-DCMAKE_PREFIX_PATH=(path)`: Path to the installation of MoMEMta. **Must be specified** if your version of MoMEMta is installed locally and not in your system directories.
+Caution: relative paths do not work.
-- `-DBOOST_ROOT=(path)`: Use specific Boost version (path to install directory)

 ## Run